 - Includes 12 nights on a bed and breakfast basis, 1 night on a half board basis.

-Join us on this amazing adventure holiday to explore three extraordinary countries: Thailand, Laos and Cambodia.
+Join us on this amazing adventure holiday Southeast Asia to explore three extraordinary countries: Thailand, Laos and Cambodia.
 On this exciting trip, we’ll immerse ourselves in local culture, discover ancient temples and enjoy authentic street food.
-Our holiday will begin in Thailand, where we’ll explore Bangkok by bicycle, enjoy an excursion to the cultural capital, Chiang Mai, and participate in a Thai cooking class with a local family.
+Our adventure holiday to Southeast Asia will begin in Thailand, where we’ll explore Bangkok by bicycle, enjoy an excursion to the cultural capital, Chiang Mai, and participate in a Thai cooking class with a local family.
 Next, we’ll journey into Laos to cruise down the Mekong, visiting local villages and gaining insight into rural life along the way.
 We’ll also take a guided walking tour of Luang Prabang, meet a group of local Lao Loum people, and tour the countryside by mountain bike.
 Finally, we’ll head to Cambodia where we’ll see the awe-inspiring Angkor Wat at sunrise and explore Angkor Archaeological Park.
 Join us on our holiday to Southeast Asia!

 - Visas are required for travel on this tour.
 Please visit our visa information page for more information.